|Dates / Deadlines:|

 If you have an ATM card that draws on a U.S. checking account in your name (NOT a savings account) and shows a CIRRUS symbol, you should be able access it throughout Europe.
 You should talk with your bank about your travel plans and to make sure you can use your ATM card while studying abroad.
 It’s not necessary to open up a British bank account, but some students find it helpful, particularly if they are working in Norwich.
 These accounts are normally free to set-up and make withdrawing money around England, and often, Europe, much easier, since debit cards drawing on these accounts can be used almost everywhere.
 Currency can be exchanged at a low interest rate at the Campus Post Office.

 Students with a full student visa are permitted to volunteer and/or work for pay but there may be restrictions on the number of hours per week you may work.
 Students on a student-visitor visa are not permitted to do either.
 You will first need a Temporary National Insurance Number, which can be acquired through the International Students Office.
 On-campus employment is limited; however, there are many cafés, shops, and pubs that generally employ students off-campus and in the city.
 If you are interested, discuss this in further detail with the Resident Director.

 Most students purchase UK cell phones with a pay-as-you-go plan.
 The Resident Director will have suggestions and will have allocated time for purchasing very affordable UK/International pay-as-you-go phones upon arrival.

 Dickinson scholarships and aid applies to all Dickinson and Dickinson partner programs; Dickinson does not offer additional scholarships for study abroad.
 For more information, please visit our Scholarships for Global Study page.

 There is a University Medical Centre on campus.
 Generally, medical care is free to full year students, through the National Health Service (NHS), although a small co-payment is required for prescriptions or services that are not medically necessary.
-Students studying for a semester will be required to pay for their visits to the medical center and obtain reimbursement from their insurance carrier.
+Students studying for a semester will be required to pay for their visits to the medical centre and obtain reimbursement from their insurance carrier.